 We Make Homeownership Possible

 To make the dream of homeownership achievable, Habitat for Humanity RFV partners with local individuals and families to build safe, affordable homes that enable them to become a lasting part of our community.
-Hear from a couple of our Habitat homeowners in their own words:
+Here is one Habitat homeowner’s story in their own words:

 The Ice Family